jdhitsolutions/PSScriptTools/README.md

 The comment will be inserted at the current cursor location.

-In VS Code, access the command palette (Ctrl+Shift+P) and then "PowerShell: Show Additional Commands from PowerShell Modules".
-Select "Insert ToDo" from the list and you'll get the same input box.
+In VS Code, access the command palette (Ctrl+Shift+P) and then `PowerShell: Show Additional Commands from PowerShell Modules`.
+Select `Insert ToDo` from the list and you'll get the same input box.
 Note that this will only work for PowerShell files.

 ## [Test-Expression](docs/Test-Expression.md)